-Tues., Jan.
-25 Whooping Crane Boat Tour | Lamar & Goose Island State Park
+Tues., Nov.
+14 Whooping Crane Boat Tour | Lamar & Goose Island State Park

 Although it remains one of the most endangered birds in North America, Whooping Crane populations have steadily increased from a low of fifteen birds in the early twentieth century to well over four hundred.
 Nonetheless, despite ongoing conservation efforts to create new populations, Aransas National Wildlife Refuge hosts the wintering grounds of the only remaining self-sustaining population.
 On our first morning in Texas, we take a boat trip to Aransas National Wildlife Refuge to observe these special birds.
-While on the boat we also look for several species of herons, egrets, and even Roseate Spoonbill.
+Although it's early in the season, we have a good chance of seeing Whooping Crane flocks during our scheduled boat trip.
+While on the boat we also look for several species of heron, egret, and even Roseate Spoonbill.
 Captain Tommy guides us, aiming to get within close range of these remarkable creatures.
 With everyone alert on deck, we often find Long-billed Curlew, American Oystercatcher, Seaside Sparrow, and Common Loon, as well as a number of other waterfowl and shorebirds